dmacneill/GrapheneClassifier/README.md

 ### Results

 To train the model I created a dataset of 3756 training images and 683 validation images.
 The images are 400 x 400 pixel squares cropped from 4908 x 3264 microscope images.
-The dataset contains: i) selected images of thin graphene/graphite films, ii) selected images of thick graphite crystals and other non-graphene objects on the wafer (residues, dirt, etc.), and iii) randomly cropped regions.
+The dataset contains: i) selected images of thin graphene/graphite films, ii) selected images of thick graphite and other non-graphene objects on the wafer (residues, dirt, etc.), and iii) randomly cropped regions.
 For each image, I created labels indicating the non-exclusive presence or absence of three classes:

 * Class 1: Graphene films with R channel contrast <= 12%
 * Class 2: Graphene films with R channel contrast >12% and <=19%